 Vanilla and Smoked Pear.
 The first of the dessert courses was this stunningly presented plate of deliciousness.
 The smokiness helped to balance out the sweetness of the pear.
 Oh and that almond milk and vanilla sorbet was divine!

 Blackberry Panna Cotta with Peach and Caramel.
-This dessert had a wonderful contrast of textures between soft and crisp.
+This dessert had a wonderful contrast of soft and crisp textures.
 This vegan-friendly panna cotta was made with almond milk – it was utterly delicious.

 The last in the series of sweets was for me, a nice bit of fruit and some delicious aromatic coffee with almond milk.